jameshegarty/rigel/README.md

 ### {Handshake(A),Handshake(B),...} ###
     Similar to the array of Handshakes above, but allows for different types.

+## Multiplexed Busses ##

 Rigel also has provisional support for the ability to pack multiple streams onto one shared bus.
+Compared to the aggregates above (which have N streams on N data lines), this has N streams on 1 data line.
 This allows for supporting time-multiplexed hardware (hardware that operates on different streams in different cycles), or serializing multiple streams into one stream.

 ### rigel.HandshakeArray(A,N) ###

 Unlike an array of *Handshakes* (above), a *HandshakeArray* can only have 1 of the *N* streams active per cycle.
 HandshakeArray's ready bit identifies the stream that should be written on the data bus in the current cycle.

 ### rigel.HandshakeTmuxed(A,N) ###
     *HandshakeTmuxed* behaves like a regular *Handshake* but allows multiple different data streams to flow over one interface.
 HandshakeTmuxed's valid bit identifies the ID of the stream that is active.

 Regular *Handshake* modules can be lifted to work over *HandshakedTmuxed*, but this should only be done if the module isn't stateful - there is no way to automatically duplicate the module state so that it stays coherent for each stream!

 RigelModule
 -----------

+### module:toTerra() ###

+Lower the Rigel module to a simulator module in Terra.

+Each module is lowered to a Terra class with the following format:

+    local Struct Module {}

+    -- reset the module.
+Must call this before start of a frame -- must be provided, but doesn't necessarily have to do anything terra Module:reset() end

+    -- fire the module (perform 1 cycle of operation) terra Module:process( inputValue : &module.inputType, output : &module.outputType )

+    -- calculate ready bit in backwards pass (see below) -- only appears if module has ready bit terra Module:calculateReady( readyDownstream : bool )

+    -- write out useful simulator statistics about this module -- function is passed the name of the instance - to identify itself in output -- stats must be provided, but doesn't necessarily have to do anything terra Module:stats( moduleInstanceName : &int8 ) end

+Rigel types are lowered to Terra like this:

+Base types (the types in `types.t`) are lowered to Terra directly - the type systems are compatible (ints become ints, arrays become arrays etc).

+    -- the bools are the valid bit
+    Handshake(A): tuple(A,bool)
+    V(A): tuple(A,bool)
+    RV(A): tuple(A,bool)

+Notice that ready bit inputs do not appear in the lowered types.
+Ready bits are handled separately.
+Ready bit data flows the opposite direction of input data.
+Input data flows from the front of the pipeline, but ready bit data flows from downstream.
+For this reason we special-case ready bits and calculate them in a separate backwards pass.
+Each simulation cycle, you must call `calculateReady` on all ready-valid modules in backwards order first, before calling `process` on all the modules.
+Each module must store the result of the ready bit calculation internally, so that it can remember the value of the ready bit when `process` fires.

-### module:compile() ###
+### module:toSystolic() ###

+Lowers the Rigel module to a Systolic module.

+The Rigel module is lowered to a module with the following format:

+    SystolicModule Module:

+    -- this dataflow resets stateful modules.
+    -- Note that this reset on a high value, which is unconventional Dataflow Module:reset( doReset : bool ) : nil

+    -- Perform the module calculation
+    Dataflow Module:process( inputValue : module.inputType ) : module.outputType

+    -- Perform the ready bit calculation
+    Dataflow Module:ready( readyDownstream : bool ) : bool

 ### module:toVerilog() ###

+Convenience function - simply calls `toSystolic()` and then calls `toVerilog()` on the resulting systolic module.

 Modules (src/modules.t)
 =========